AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

   - Thunderbolt Configuration

     - BIOS Assist Enumeration (Compare to Native Enumeration mode, CPU package total power consumption in BIOS Assist Enumeration mode is lower by more than a watt(roughly 1.5w) at idle state as the TB controller power stays off as long as the devices are not connected to USB-C ports.
 This allows CPU package to enter C-states deeper than C2 and save more power)
-    - Booting to Windows 10 sets the mode to Native Enumeration on next boot (OS Controls TB device, hotplug works)
+    - Booting to Windows 10 sets the mode to Native Enumeration on next boot (OS has the complete control of enumeration and hotplug works)
-    - Booting to macOS sets the mode to BIOS Assist on next boot (BIOS handles the device enumeration, TB device works only if plugged preboot)
+    - Booting to macOS sets the mode to BIOS Assist on next boot (BIOS handles the device enumeration, TB devices work only if plugged preboot)

       By default, Auto Switch for BIOS Enumeration mode is enabled.
 (Not configurable from standard BIOS menu).
 This can be quite annoying with frequent dual-booting of macOS and Windows as the warning message "Thunderbolt PCIe Device Enumeration Mode Has Switched to XXXX" will pop up every time after having to boot to Windows or macOS.

       To avoid this, we can disable Auto Switch via UEFI var mod and set the enumeration mode of choice depending on personal preference.
-As mentioned, Native mode has higher power consumption at idle but hotplug works where as BIOS Assist mode has lower power consumption at idle but will lose TB/USB-C USB3 hotplug.
+As mentioned, Native mode has higher power consumption at idle but hotplug works where as BIOS Assist mode has lower power consumption at idle but will lose hotplug on TB3/USB3/USB-C port.

     - Disable Auto Switch -> (VarStore: Setup, VarOffset: 0xA08)